blog detail

 Photo by Mike Bird from Pexels

 Cons: They’re not as effective on tightly packed debris that resists flushing.
-Hoses also don’t fully remove all debris, and the excessive water can leak into fascia and soffits, which can eventually cause rot.
+Hoses also don’t fully remove all debris, and the excessive water can leak into fascia and soffits, which can cause rot.

 4. Pressure Washer Method